dag-andersen/Rust-Memory-Map/docs/Report.md

 ## Memory Usage Experiment
 #### Expectation

-Memory usage is important part of this project and a big focus point, when talking about memory maps.
+Memory is an important factor when working with memory mapped files.
+The kernel should keep loading in pages as long as there is free memory left  - and only start offloading pages, when the memory is full.

-I would expect to see that program would keep loading pages into memory as long as there is memory left.
-And only start offloading pages, when the ram is full.
+Your mmap'ed file in memory is loaded (and offloaded) by pages between all the levels of memory (the caches, RAM and swap).

-Each page is 4kb which means that if we build a table where something is located on all pages in the whole file, then we would expect all pages to be loaded into memory until there is no free memory.
+Each page are 4kb, which means that if we access data at least once every 4kb, we will request all pages in the whole file.
+So if we build the full table with a padding/gap of 10-18 bytes, we would have to load in all 2^32*64 bit (34.4 GB).

 #### Method
-To test this i built the table on the 1gb machine, with 150 entries, and check memory usage, before and under the building the table.
+To test this i built a table on four different machines, with 150 entries, and check memory usage, before and under the building the table.
 Here we would expect it to use all ram available and after that loading and offloading pages (paging).
 This is done by calling the Linux command `free`, that prints the current memory usage in kilobytes, before and while the program is running.

 For this experiment i have also tested it on two more droplets, to see if it made a difference.